-The workshop description for our workshop, Everything You Ever Wanted to Know About Writing says: “This workshop is for the “whole writer.”
-We wondered what that meant exactly, and asked some of the faculty to answer a few questions.
-Here’s what Donna Jo Napoli, Jerry Spinelli and Eileen Spinelli had to say about it.
+Donna Jo Napoli, Jerry Spinelli and Eileen Spinelli presented our workshop Everything You Ever Wanted to Know About Writing for the “whole writer.”
+We wondered what that phrase meant, and asked the faculty.
+Here’s what they had to say.

 What does that phrase “the whole writer” mean to you personally?